An Introduction to Clydach Gorge and its Waterfalls

 This area is a beautiful area, rich in industrial archaeology, tramroads, pathways and ancient beech woodlands.

-Running for about three miles from Brynmawr down to Gilwern, this beautiful gorge forms a natural passage-way between the lush farmlands of the Usk Valley and the barren moors of Northern Gwent and Breconshire.
-It is a site of Special Scientific Interest.
-It has been exploited for industry since prehistoric times and this is shown by the two Iron Age forts that guard the entrance into the valley.
+Running for about three miles from Brynmawr down to Gilwern, this beautiful gorge forms a natural passage-way between the lush farmlands of the Usk Valley and the upland landscapes of Northern Gwent and Breconshire.

 Walking and Cycling Trails through Clydach Gorge

-This picturesque, traffic-free walking and cycle trail, runs high above the Clydach Gorge to Brynmawr taking in some breath-taking views along the way.
+This picturesque, traffic-free walking and cycle trail, much of it along the old tramway s and railway line, runs high above the Clydach Gorge to Brynmawr taking in some breath-taking views along the way.
 Many remains and reminders of the mining, quarrying and railways of Clydach Gorge’s industrial past are also visible.

 Clydach Ironworks

-Established in 1795 continued operating until 1884, this important ironworks was one of the first to use coke rather than charcoal for smelting.
-This helped to preserve the ancient beech woodland.
+Clydach Ironworks was the most significant ironworks developed in the gorge.
+The Ironworks were constructed around 1793–95 after coke had been introduced as a fuel for blast furnaces.
+This important ironworks was one of the first to use coke rather than charcoal for smelting and this helped to preserve the ancient beech woodland.

 Closure

-Just before its mid-19th Century decline and final closure, over 1,300 people, including some 133 children, were employed here either at the furnaces or producing coal, limestone and ironstone from workings higher up the valley.
+Just before its mid-19th Century decline and final closure, over 1,300 people, including 133 children, were employed here, either at the furnaces or in producing coal, limestone and ironstone from workings higher up the valley.
 Financial problems and the inability to compete with the more-efficient larger works operating between Hirwaun and Blaenafon ended iron-making here.

 Sir Bartle Frere

-During its early period the works were operated by the Frere family, whose Clydach House nearby, was the birthplace of Sir Bartle Frere who, as High Commissioner of South Africa, was instrumental in starting the Zulu Wars.
+During its early period the works were operated by the Frere family, whose Clydach House was built in 1815 and stood nearby.
+This was the birthplace of Sir Bartle Frere who, as High Commissioner of South Africa, was inadvertently instrumental in starting the Zulu Wars.

 Constructed in 1824, to provide access to Clydach Ironworks, this bridge is a single span and made of cast iron.
 It is built on rubble piers with lancet tracery in the arch spandrels.